jpalmieri/breautodo/README.md

 $ heroku config:get SENDGRID_PASSWORD
 ```

-Add the Sendgrid username and password to `config/application.yml` and save the file.
+Add the Sendgrid username and password and the Heroku Domain to `config/application.yml` and save the file.

 Use Figraro to update the environment variables:
 `figaro heroku:set -e production`